mesosphere/dcos-docs-site/pages/ksphere/kommander/1.2/tutorials/on-prem/index.md

 beta: true
 navigationTitle: Launching a cluster On Premise
 title: Launching a cluster On Premises
-beta: false
+beta: true
 menuWeight: 1
-excerpt: Use a previously deployed Konvoy cluster to deploy a new Konvoy cluster with Kommander On Premise Provider
+excerpt: Use a previously deployed Konvoy cluster to deploy a new Konvoy cluster with Kommander On Premises Provider.
 ---

 ## Prerequisites

-You need to have a `cluster.yaml` file and an `inventory.yaml` file for the cluster you are going to launch.
+You must have a `cluster.yaml` file and an `inventory.yaml` file for the cluster you are going to launch.

 <p class="message--note"><strong>NOTE: </strong>If you don't have a `cluster.yaml` you can run `konvoy init` to generate one.
 </p>